 One essential tool that Acura used was the famed Nürburgring Nördschleife road circuit in Germany.
 This 13-mile course contains over 170 corners, numerous altitude changes and is considered the toughest natural road course in the world.
 Engineers used the Nürburgring as a "weakness finder" as it quickly exposes problems with a vehicle's dynamics, making them easier to identify and fix.

 In order to build in a combination of increased handling agility, increased stability and comfort, the current MDX's wheelbase, tread width and suspension technology were changed from the first-generation MDX.
-Engineers changed the lift and squat characteristics of the suspension to provide a flatter takeoff.
-Thanks to the combination of its wheelbase and SH-AWD®, the 2010 MDX offers both exceptional high-speed stability and responsive handling.
+Engineers changed the lift and squat characteristics of the suspension to provide a flatter handling.
+Thanks to the combination of its wheelbase and SH-AWD®, the 2011 MDX offers both exceptional high-speed stability and responsive handling.

 ACTIVE DAMPER SYSTEM